carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 * When creating training data, enlist the help of staff with the right domain expertise to review training data construction before and after, they may see biases that you have overlooked
 * When collecting and annotating data make sure to recruit diversified crowds for the task and carefully communicate instructions to manage bias from the crowd entering the pipeline.
 * Once training data is created, employ toolkits for detecting and removing bias from machine learning models (either yourself, your developer or if you are thinking of outsourcing your AI to external companies/partners)
-* Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners to a
+* Consider your partnerships and collaborators closely, including the ramifications of outsourcing your AI to external companies/partners
 * Know your data by creating a Factsheet describing and documenting it in full.
 (Example for AI models)

->## Activity
->
-> Consider this image and write a list of terms you would use to annotate it.
-Compare your outputs with your nearest neighbour(s).
-Discuss the differences and how this could effect a model.
-How might you mitigate these differences in annotations?
+##Activity
+>In small groups, consider this scenario and discuss strategies GLAM staff might want to consider in order to manage bias in this potential machine learning project:

+>*An art museum is keen to make a newly aquired digitised collection of 20,000 Southeast Asian photographs more discoverable within the main museum image search.
+Aside from a collection level description noting the provenance of the collection from a 19th century English explorer, the individual images have very little in the way of item level description except for some captions ascribed by the collector.
+A model will be trained to classify these images.
+In order to build the training data set, the art museum is considering setting up a public crowdsourcing project is set up asking members of the public to tag a set of images with as many descriptive words as they can.*

 {: .challenge}

 >## Resources Consulted & Recommended Reading
 >
 > - Catanzaro, B. (2019, December 4).
 "Datasets make algorithms: how creating, curating, and distributing data creates modern AI."
 [Video file].
-Retrieved from https://library.stanford.edu/projects/fantastic-futures
+Retrieved from [https://library.stanford.edu/projects/fantastic-futures](https://library.stanford.edu/projects/fantastic-futures)
 > - Coleman, C. N. (2020).
 Managing Bias When Library Collections Become Data.
 International Journal of Librarianship, 5(1), 8–19. https://doi.org/10.23974/ijol.2020.vol5.1.162
 > - Ekowo, M., 2016.
 Why Numbers can be Neutral but Data Can’t. [online] New America.
 Available at: <https://www.newamerica.org/education-policy/edcentral/numbers-can-neutral-data-cant/> [Accessed 23 March 2021]
 > - Eun Seo Jo and Timnit Gebru.
 2020.
 Lessons from archives: strategies for collecting sociocultural data in machine learning.
 In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency (FAT* '20).
 Association for Computing Machinery, New York, NY, USA, 306–316.
 DOI:https://doi.org/10.1145/3351095.3372829
 > - Mayson, Sandra Gabriel, Bias In, Bias Out (September 28, 2018).
 128 Yale Law Journal 2218 (2019), University of Georgia School of Law Legal Studies Research Paper No. 2018-35, Available at SSRN: https://ssrn.com/abstract=3257004
 > - Padilla, T. (2019).
 Responsible Operations: Data Science, Machine Learning, and AI in Libraries.
 OCLC ResearchPosition Paper. https://doi.org/10.25333/xk7z-9g97
 > - Rich, B., 2014.
 BU Research: A Riddle Reveals Depth of Gender Bias [online] Boston University.
 Available at: <https://www.bu.edu/articles/2014/bu-research-riddle-reveals-the-depth-of-gender-bias/> [Accessed 22 March 2021]
+> - Rehumanized Crowdsourcing: A Labeling Framework Addressing Bias and Ethics in Machine Learning [pdf](https://www.natabarbosa.com/chi_rehumanized_crowdsourcing.pdf)
 >
 {: .checklist }